Inspiring The Improvisor

 ASIAN INSTRUCTORS

-Jun Imai lived in California for 8 years, where he studied method acting.
-He has been coaching and directing improv since 1995 and has published five books on the subject, including the long-selling “It’s Tough to be Free”.
-He followed up in 2009 and 2010 with the three-volume “Japanese Who’ve Begun to Improvise: Keith Johnstone’s Impro”, and “Keith Johnstone in Japan” in 2013.
+Jun Imai lived in California for 8 years and started his acting career there.
+Coaching and directing improv since 1995, he has published five books on impro, including the long-selling “It’s Tough to be Free”, followed by the three-volume “Japanese Who’ve Begun to Improvise: Keith Johnstone’s Impro”, and “Keith Johnstone in Japan”.

 Do you want to know how to join the instructors' list?